irwannafly/inomaly/README.md

 `inomaly` is an R package which contains:

-R function for anomaly detection, filling in loss values of a variable from one data frame with the values from another variable, checking outliers then replacing them with other value or mean vector value.
+R function for anomaly detection, filling in loss values of a variable from one data frame with the values from another variable, checking outliers then replacing them with other value or mean vector.

 Installation
 ------------